iwsjanine/github-slideshow/2019-09-27-Claimant-Vehicle-Flow.md

 ---
 # Add claimant vehicle and occupants to an FNOL

-The Claimant Vehicle and Occupants flow helps you capture all pertinent information about a claimant vehicle and its occupants.
-The screen flow wizard keeps all the information together and only presents you with screens for this one purpose.
+Use the **Claimant Vehicle** flow to collect information about insured vehicles involved in a loss but not yet identified and recorded in the system.
+BriteCore allows you to enter the information in one place and presents entry options for this one purpose.

 ## Add driver of claimant vehicle